Inside: 4 Tips to help you homeschool Multiple ages and grades without losing your sanity.

 Apparently, my fourth youngest son thought the funniest thing in the universe was to spray his sweet defenseless mama.

 Not just a little squirt mind you- spray, saturate, soak.
 I have never been the object of such abuse before.

 That this child loses his mind when armed with water of any kind.
-This was not the first, or the last time I have been a helpless victim because of him.
+This was not the first or the last time I have been his helpless victim.

 I should have known.

 This same son that soaked me at the age of 3.

 We were late.

 I had a baby on one hip, an umbrella in one hand and “guilty son” held tightly by my other hand.

 It was raining like God was playing “Dump the bucket on Bekki”.